 Serious side effects and their symptoms can include:

-- Mental health effects.
+- Mental health changes.
 Examples include:

 - delusions (untrue thoughts or beliefs)